GNTC’s spring and summer commencement will be held at FCC as drive-thru ceremony

 Both spring and summer semester GNTC graduates are invited to attend the ceremony.

 GNTC graduates will be receiving email instructions on how to participate in the ceremony.
 Students should follow the instructions in the email to ensure a smooth graduation process.
-For any questions about GNTC’s spring commencement ceremony, email graduation@gntc.edu.
+For any questions about GNTC’s Spring Commencement Ceremony, please contact us at graduation@gntc.edu.

-Georgia Northwestern Technical College provides workforce education to the citizens of Northwest Georgia.
-Students have the opportunity to earn an associate degree, diploma, or a certificate in business, health, industrial, or public service career paths.
-This past year, 12,454 people benefited from GNTC’s credit and noncredit programs.
-With an annual credit enrollment of 7,730 students, GNTC is the largest college in Northwest Georgia.
-GNTC has an additional enrollment of 4,724 people through adult education, continuing education, business and industry training, and Georgia Quick Start.
-For more information about GNTC, visit us at www.GNTC.edu.
-GNTC is a unit of the Technical College System of Georgia and an Equal Opportunity Institution.